bbc/gel/src/components/comments.md

 </fieldset>
 ```

 Screen readers identify both the fieldset (by the `<legend>` group label[^6]) and the individual inputs.
-When focused is moved onto the `checked` _"Newest first"_ radio, users will hear something similar to _"Newest first, selected radio button, 1 of 2, group, Sort by"_.
+When focus is moved onto the `checked` _"Newest first"_ radio, users will hear something similar to _"Newest first, selected radio button, 1 of 2, group, Sort by"_.
 The order of readout and the precise wording varies between screen readers, browsers, and operating systems.

 ```js
 var sortControls = document.querySelector('.gel-comments__sort-controls');